US Cash Products-Group Three ULSD rises on harvest demand

 NEW YORK HARBOR <0#P-NYH>

-Prompt F4 RBOB was done at 1.80 cents over, up 0.75 cent, while any-October barrels were heard done at 1.50 cents over, up a penny.
+Prompt F4 RBOB was pegged at 1.50/2.00 cents over, up a half cent, while any-October barrels were heard done at 1.50 cents over, up a penny.

 Ratable November F5 RBOB was called 0.75/1.25 cents over December RBOB futures, while December F5 RBOB was talked at 0.25/0.75 cent over January RBOB futures.
 Ratable F5 RBOB was called 0.75/0.25 cent under February RBOB futures.